carloschida/oz-workspace/README.md

     return true;
 }
 ```
-This is why my guess is that someone the inheritance is wrong.
+This is why my guess is that something with inheritance is wrong.